 Connectivity and security constraints should be identified and verified early on in the project.
 As those can often be reasons for a project to be delayed or even fail altogether.
 The reasons are manifold like: missing firewall rules, required certificates, setup of new security roles and credentials, protocol incompatibilities between source and target system – just to name a few.

 From a technical perspective, most of those issues can be resolved.
-But it is often the processes or additional constraints that are only identified during the validation, which add more risk and effort to the project.
+But it is often the processes or additional constraints that are only identified during the validation, which add more risk and effort to the system integration project.

 For example, the target or source system may need to be patched up before they can communicate with one another.
 On the other hand, the networking team may need to open up the firewall and create new domain name (DNS) entries for the connection to be established.
 These are typically not very complex technical problems, but depending on the size of the company, they may require approvals and involvement of other groups requiring additional time.